Moment map flows and the Hecke correspondence for quivers: Local structure of the space of representations of quivers with relations

+A subrepresentation of an $\alpha$-semistable representation cannot be in case (a) and therefore the slope of any subrepresentation must be strictly negative, so the representation is in fact $\alpha$-stable. \end{proof}

-When the quiver is an affine Dynkin diagram then the quiver varieties associated to two generic stability parameters are diffeomorphic (see \cite[Corollary 4.2]{Nakajima94}).
-In the sequel we need that two quiver varieties are homeomorphic when one parameter is a positive scalar multiple of the other.
-Below we give an elementary proof of this result. \begin{lemma} If $\beta = k \alpha$ for some real scalar $k > 0$ then $\mathcal{M}_{\beta}^{HK}(Q, {\bf v}) \cong \mathcal{M}_\alpha^{HK}(Q, {\bf v})$. \end{lemma}
+When the quiver is an affine Dynkin diagram with ``doubled'' edges then the quiver varieties associated to two generic stability parameters are diffeomorphic (see \cite[Corollary 4.2]{Nakajima94}).
+In the sequel we need the following result relating moduli spaces where the stability parameters differ by a scalar multiple, which is valid for any set of relations where each relation is generated by paths of the same length. \begin{lemma} Let $Q$ be any quiver and suppose that each relation $r \in \mathcal{R}$ is generated by paths of the same length $\ell(r)$.
+If $\beta = k \alpha$ for some real scalar $k > 0$ then $\mathcal{M}_{\beta}(Q, {\bf v}, \mathcal{R}) \cong \mathcal{M}_\alpha(Q, {\bf v}, \mathcal{R})$. \end{lemma}